johannfaouzi/johannfaouzi.github.io/index.md

+I'm currently an Assistant Professor in Computer Science at ENSAI (*École Nationale de la Statistique et de l'Analyse de l'Information*, a French public higher education institution specialized in statistics and information processing), Rennes, France.
+My main research interest is **machine learning**, with a focus on time series, Python programming, open source software, and applications in medicine.

-I'm currently a postdoctoral researcher at the
-[Paris Brain Institute](https://icm-institute.org/en/)
-in both the [ARAMIS team](https://www.aramislab.fr) and the [Corti-Corvol team](https://institutducerveau-icm.org/en/team/team-corti-corvol/).
+Previously, I was first a PhD student then a postdoctoral researcher at the [Paris Brain Institute](https://icm-institute.org/en/) in both the [ARAMIS team](https://www.aramislab.fr) and the [Corti-Corvol team](https://institutducerveau-icm.org/en/team/team-corti-corvol/).
-I'm working on machine learning for precision medicine in Parkinson's disease and I'm supervised by Olivier Colliot and Jean-Christophe Corvol.
+I worked on machine learning for precision medicine in Parkinson's disease and was supervised by Olivier Colliot and Jean-Christophe Corvol.
-I'm interested in machine learning with medical applications and Python programming.
-I love contributing to open source software when I have the time to do so.

 ### Postdoctoral research